 Use the EyeCap for instant eye irrigation.
-Use as a bridge to other eye irrigation methods that take longer to set up and are difficult to tolerate.
+Use as a bridge to other eye irrigation methods that may be difficult for some patients to tolerate.

 The EyeCap spray makes a “pool” of irrigation fluid, so patients can easily open their eyelids as if they were swimming underwater.
-This overcomes the blinking reflex, enabling deeper penetration than harsh streams.
+This overcomes the blinking reflex, enabling the eye to remain open so the irrigation fluid can extend under the lids.
 It fits any saline bottle!

 Use the EyeCap as definitive treatment for many of the minor irritants which can be washed away for immediate relief (e.g. pollen, smoke, mucus and work environment irritants) or to float out visible or invisible foreign bodies.

-In more serious injuries, start with the EyeCap and use it as a bridge to more invasive irrigation lenses apparatuses.
+In more serious injuries, start with the EyeCap and use it as a bridge to IV bag irrigation techniques, including invasive irrigation lenses.

 Whether it is a minor or major splash injury to the eye, use the EyeCap first to begin treatment and: “Stop the Sizzle!”

 To learn more, please scroll down to review the information below.